-How to Avoid Inventory Discrepancies at Your Auto Dealership
+How to Spot Inventory Issues at Your Auto Dealership

-Your staff should be trained
+Your staff should receive proper training.

 Make sure everyone who handles your inventory is familiar with the correct procedures and practices.

-You should make the most of your inventory system by including accurate location information.
+Make the most of your inventory system by including accurate location information.

-Restriction of access
+Restriction of Access

 When possible, limit the number of individuals allowed to retrieve and return parts.
 Doing this can reduce the likelihood of lost items.

 Be certain your team accurately counts and reconciles quantities when receiving products.
 Doing this will enable you to stay organized, enabling any mistakes to be rectified promptly.